ahernandez6/Nematostella_acclimation/02-DMR_ANNOTATION/README.md

-# Scripts and files used to identify and annotate differentially methylated regions
+# Commands scripts and files used to identify and annotate differentially methylated regions

 #### dmr_commands.md
 * Commands used to identity and annotate differentially methylated genes